braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

     - <h6 style="display: inline;"> Food Search Function: </h6> to create a system that allows the users to analyse all nutritional information for specific foods
     - <h6 style="display: inline;"> Nutrition Breakdown Function: </h6> breakdown the nutritional information for that specific food in the form of pie and bar graphs
     - <h6 style="display: inline;"> Nutrition Range Filter Function:  </h6> allow the user to select one nutrition and input minimum & maximum values, and the tools will display a list of foods that fall into those ranges
-    - <h6 style="display: inline;"> Nutrition Level Filter Function: </h6> allow the user to select ranges of low, mid and high for nutritional information such as fats, protein carbohydrates, sugar and nutritional density to compare visually
+    - <h6 style="display: inline;"> Nutrition Level Filter Function: </h6> allow the user to select ranges of low, medium and high for nutritional information such as fats, protein carbohydrates, sugar and nutritional density to compare the foods that fall within the ranges visually
-    - <h6 style="display: inline;"> Food Wars Function: </h6> allow the user to select 5 chosen foods and compare them aginst each other visually with pie charts and bar graphs based on a one selected nutritonal information
+    - <h6 style="display: inline;"> Food Wars Function: </h6> allow the user to select 5 chosen foods and compare them aginst each other visually with pie charts or bar graphs based on a one selected nutritonal information

 -  <h5 style="display: inline;"> Input Parameters: </h5>

     - <h6 style="display: inline;"> Food Search Function: </h6> The input type would be string and be used to input the foods the user is wanting to look up such as "pear"